KwameTaylor/bachelorette-predictor/README.md

 ### Big thanks to the following resources for resources, education, and inspiration:
 * <a href="https://abc.com/shows/the-bachelorette">ABC's The Bachelorette</a>!
 * The <a href="https://bachelor-nation.fandom.com/wiki/Bachelor_Nation_Wiki">Bachelor Nation Wiki</a>
-* <a href="https://www.kaggle.com/fivethirtyeight/fivethirtyeight-bachelorette-dataset">FiveThirtyEight and ABC</a> for their work in collecting the data I used in this project
+* <a href="https://www.kaggle.com/fivethirtyeight/fivethirtyeight-bachelorette-dataset">FiveThirtyEight and ABC</a> and Kaggle user <a href="https://www.kaggle.com/brianbgonz/the-bachelorette-contestants">brianbgonz</a> for their work in collecting the data I used in this project
 * <a href="https://www.kaggle.com/jasminedogu/bachelorettedataset">jasminedogu</a>'s Bachelorette data on Kaggle
 * The <a href="https://codeup.com/">Codeup</a> data science curriculum
 * <a href="https://alexjs.com/">Alex</a> (via the alexLinter extension on VS Code) for helping me catch insensitive and inconsiderate writing in my README